embrace-io/embrace-react-native-sdk/packages/react-native-tracer-provider/DEVELOPING.md

 ### Testing Android

-Tests can be run from Android Studio by adding native-src/android as a Project or from the CLI with `yarn native-test`
+Tests can be run from Android Studio by adding native-src/android as a Project or from the CLI with `yarn android-test`

 ### Testing iOS